tinacms/tina.io/content/guides/tina-cloud/existing-site/content-modelling.md

 last_edited: '2020-08-11T13:02:36.046Z'
 ---

-Now that we have tina set up on our site, we're almost able to start editing some content.
-Before we can do that, we will need to model our content within Tina Cloud.
+Now that we have Tina set up on our site, we're almost able to start editing some content.
+Before we can do that, we need to model our content within Tina Cloud.

 The "Tina Graphql Gateway CLI" provides some tooling to help make this easy.